Idealism: Personalism

 Another pluralistic idealism was Thomas Davidson's (1840–1900) "apeirotheism", which he defined as "a theory of Gods infinite in number".
 The theory was indebted to Aristotle's view of the eternal rational soul and the nous.
 Identifying Aristotle's God with rational thought, Davidson argued, contrary to Aristotle, that just as the soul cannot exist apart from the body, God cannot exist apart from the world.

 Another influential British idealist, J. M. E. McTaggart (1866–1925), defended a theory in which reality is a community of individual spirits connected by the relation of love.
 McTaggart defends ontological idealism through a mereological argument which argues only spirits can be substances, as well as through an argument for the unreality of time (a position he also defends in The Unreality of Time).

 In The Nature of Existence (1927), McTaggart's argument relies on the premise that substances are infinitely divisible and cannot have simple parts.
 Furthermore, each of their infinite parts determines every other part.
-He then analyzes various characteristics of reality such as time, matter, sensation, and cogitation and attempts to show they cannot be real elements of real substances, but must be mere appearances.
+He then analyses various characteristics of reality such as time, matter, sensation, and cogitation and attempts to show they cannot be real elements of real substances, but must be mere appearances.
 For example, the existence of matter cannot be inferred based on sensations, since they cannot be divided to infinity (and thus cannot be substances).
 Spirits on the other hand are true infinitely divisible substances.
 They have "the quality of having content, all of which is the content of one or more selves", and know themselves through direct perception as substances persisting through time.
 For McTaggart, there is a multiplicity of spirits, which are nevertheless related to each other harmoniously through their love for each other.

 McTaggart also criticizes Hegel's view of the state in his Studies in Hegelian Cosmology (1901), arguing that metaphysics can give very little guidance to social and political action, just like it can give us very little guidance in other practical matters, like engineering.